Darkfllame/Zig3D/README.md

 ## How to use

-To use this library you have to fetch it with zig: `zig fetch --save=zig3d https://github.com/Darkfllame/Zig3D/archive/master.tar.gz` for the latest update.
+To use this library you have to fetch it with zig: `zig fetch --save=zig3d https://github.com/Darkfllame/Zig3D/archive/<commit>.tar.gz`, replace `<commit>` by the commit hash of you choice or replace it with `main` (or `master`, the two works the same) for the latest update.

 ##